-At the School there is a strong focus on end-of-course written examinations and your students will be keen to maximise their performance in these assessments.
+Many LSE courses are assessed by endof-course written examinations and your students will be keen to maximise their performance in these assessments.
 You can do much to help in their efforts and you may wish to use some class time to work with students on exam preparation.

 You do need to inform yourself about the form that your students' examinations will take.
 How many questions do they need to answer?
 Do they have any choice?
-Has the exam format changed since last year?, etc. All exam papers for the past three and more years are available through the School's website at library-2.lse.ac.uk/ protected-exam/index.html
+Has the exam format changed since last year?, etc. All exam papers for the past three and more years are available through the School's website.